MIT-SPARK/Hydra-ROS/README.md

 ## Filing Issues

-Depending on the nature of the issue, it may be helpful to browse [this](https://github.com/MIT-SPARK/Hydra/blob/main/doc/debugging.md) page about debugging Hydra first.

 Please understand that this is research code maintained by busy graduate students, **which comes with some caveats**:
   1. We do our best to maintain and keep the code up-to-date, but things may break or change occasionally
   2. We do not have bandwidth to help adapt the code to new applications